When should your tonsils be removed?

 Tonsillectomy may also be appropriate for individuals with other less common tonsil issues, such as abscesses or tumors.

-Avani Patel Ingley, M.D., a Piedmont ear, nose and throat specialist, says tonsillectomy is much more common in children under the age of 18 than in adults because children generally have weaker immune systems, making them more susceptible to viral and bacterial infections.
+Avani Patel Ingley, M.D., a Piedmont ENT specialist, says tonsillectomy is more common in children under 18 than in adults.
+Children’s weaker immune systems make them more prone to infections.
 For some, the tonsils harbor bacteria that foster chronic infection.

 “The good news is, having your tonsils removed has proven to significantly reduce the rate of infection for chronic sufferers.
 And you don't need your tonsils, so there are no long-term consequences for having them removed,” Dr. Ingley says.